redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/4.1-initializing-chart/README.md

 * Push that initial chart to git

 ## Step 1 - Starting the Declarative and Procedural Integration
 Now that our network automation has been created, we're going to integrate it with declarative tooling to enable a full end-to-end experience.
-Instead of manually configuring Ansible Controller, we're going to have other tools hanlde it for us.
+Instead of manually configuring Ansible Controller, we're going to have other tools handle it for us.

 ## Step 2 - Helm Chart Structure
 Helm charts are simply a collection of files that represent definitions which create or modify resources on a kubernetes cluster.
 They can contain definitions for mostly anything, and usually, contain variables that are templated out when deploying the chart.